 The Polish Society of Cinematographers represents cinematographers’ interests, in particular by protecting copyright, as well as by creating favourable conditions for its members’ professional development.
 It also supports intitiatives which instigate the development of the art of film and present cinematography-related issues to a wider view.

-ASSOCIATION OF EDITORS
+POLISH ASSOCIATION OF EDITORS

 POLSKIE STOWARZYSZENIE MONTAŻYSTÓW (PSM)